top of page

 Ayurveda believes that the ultimate goal in life is to have balance and harmony of the body, mind, and spirit.
 Ayurveda is based on the five elements (ether, air, fire, water, and earth) found in the universe.
 We all have a unique, inherent combination of these elements, defined in the three doshas—Vata, Pitta, and Kapha—which are found in our bodies and make up our constitutions (Prakruti).
 Many factors can cause imbalance, including changing seasons and weather, our specific locations, what we ingest, and mental, emotional, and spiritual input.

 From an Ayurvedic point of view, the ingestion of food and positive information creates Ojas (life-sap).
-But as we encounter and accumulate toxins, the body produces Ama (toxins, metabolic wastes, and emotional heaviness), which stores in our cells and ultimately can create disease.
+But as we encounter and accumulate toxins, the body produces Ama (toxins, metabolic wastes, and emotional heaviness), which is stored in our cells and ultimately can create disease.

-To keep our bodily processes healthy, we need to have proper Agni (digestive fires).
-This includes the digestive processes in the small intestine, liver, and gallbladder and how we perceive and digest mental, emotional, and spiritual information.
-Ayurveda believes that healthy Agni is one of the most important aspects of keeping a balanced existence.
+To keep our bodily processes healthy, we need proper Agni (digestive fire).
+This includes the digestive processes in the small intestine, liver, and gallbladder, as well as how we perceive and digest mental, emotional, and spiritual information.
+Ayurveda holds that a healthy Agni is one of the most essential factors in maintaining a balanced state of being.

 Ayurveda uses Panchakarma (meaning five actions) as the Ayurvedic detoxification and rejuvenation process.
-It has been practiced for thousands of years and incorporates purification (reducing) therapies and tonification (adding) practices, which safely detoxifies the body, strengthens the immune system, removes toxins, and restores balance and well-being with rejuvenation.
+It has been practiced for thousands of years.
+It incorporates purification (reducing) therapies and tonification (adding) practices that safely detoxify the body, strengthen the immune system, remove toxins, and restore balance and well-being through rejuvenation.
 This practice is a cornerstone of the Ayurvedic lifestyle.
-It is recommended on a seasonal basis and when an individual feels out of balance or is experiencing illness.
+It is recommended on a seasonal basis our when out of balance or experiencing illness.

-My cleansing experiences before finding Ayurveda were varied, inconsistent, and not very successful because of imbalances from drastic measures that I could not sustain.
-The first time I did Panchakarma was in 2005 at the Ayurvedic Institute in New Mexico, and it was a life-changing experience.
-Since that time, I have added this Panchakarma to my yearly practices.
-Each time, I have experienced a deeper body, mind, and spirit connection.
+My cleansing experiences before finding Ayurveda were varied, inconsistent, and not very successful because of imbalances caused by drastic measures I could not sustain.
+The first time I did Panchakarma was in 2005 at the Ayurvedic Institute in New Mexico, and it was a life-changing experience that I continue as needed bringing a deeper presence between the body, mind and spirit.

 Comments